 In no case is the imbalance between one’s sexual appetite (too little) and one’s appetite for food (too much) more disproportionately affected than in overweight and obese individuals.
 Overweight and obese men have a 30-90% increased risk of erectile dysfunction (ED) compared with normal weight men.
 Women with the metabolic syndrome due in part to overweight or obesity (see above) have an increased prevalence of sexual dysfunctions as compared with matched control women.
 Lifestyle changes aimed at reducing body weight and increasing physical activity can improve both erectile function in obese men and arousal (lubrication and genital tingling) in women.
 The Mediterranean-style diet might be effective in ameliorating sexual dysfunction in women with the metabolic syndrome.
 (Esposito K, Giugliano , Ciotola M, et al. Obesity and sexual dysfunction, male and female.
 Int J Impot Res.
 2008 Jul-Aug;20(4):358-65.)

 Most importantly, we can now change the balance, that is, increase the desire for sex while decreasing the desire for food.
 Really?
 Yes!
 Deep in the brain, the hypothalamus and surrounding neural networks are the control center between desire for sex and desire for food.
 Let’s think evolutionarily.
 When there is famine (there are no famines at the Safeway, Publix, or Kroger these days), and associated severe weight loss, or starvation etc., reproduction stops.
-No menstrual periods, no hormones to trigger sexual appetite, resulting in little or no sex.
+No menstrual periods, no hormones to trigger sexual appetite, resulting in low libido and little or no sex.
 Similar processes occur when a women is breast feeding.
-She is living off her “baby fat”, and in the process losing calories as she breast feeds the baby.
+She is living off her “baby fat,” and in the process losing calories as she breast feeds the baby.
 The balance in the hypothalamus is likewise turned against sex, it’s all about the baby, the hell with sex, as Mother Nature didn’t want another pregnancy too close to the last one.
 Further if there is sex, it’s usually very painful because the imbalance in hormones is also focused on the health of the baby, not healthy genital tissues…and if there is pain with sex, well that’ certainly a disincentive for more sex.

 These natural phenomena: the impact of weight (too low or too high) on sexual reproductive/function in both men and women, extensive research into the mechanisms controlling one’s appetite either for sex or for food, informs us on how to modify the balance between these two natural desires.
 We call that The Masturbation Diet, a counseling program in the area of sexual activity, wellness, and nutrition where we can help get the balance corrected.